cdktf/cdktf-provider-cloudflare/docs/customHostname.csharp.md

 - *Type:* string

 Level of validation to be used for this hostname.
-Available values: `dv`.
-Defaults to `dv`.
+Domain validation (dv) must be used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/custom_hostname#type CustomHostname#type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/custom_hostname#type CustomHostname#type}

 ---